ucxinstructor/dsa_package/README.md

 ```
 ***
 # Revision History
+## 2025.1.31
+* Fixed bug when DoublyLinkedList delete of the last index throws an Exception

 ## 2025.1.29
 * Added is_sorted() in sorttools
 * Fixed a bug when displaying a TreeNode in repr() format